NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 Our new callbacks mechanism uses Mutual TLS (mTLS) to verify the autheticity of the callback to ensure that it has come from NHS Notify.

-Your service must request the client certificate during the callback and you must verify the following:
+Your service must request the client certificate (during the callback connection TLS negotiation) and must verify the following:

 1. **Chain of trust**: the certificate must be signed by the correct CA for the environment (see table below).
 2. **Certificate expiry**: the current date/time must not fall outside `notBefore` and `notAfter`.